 Perhaps realizing this, the Plastruct Company maintains a list of dealers on their website.

 To make the arms, you'll need eight pieces of 3/8" Plastruct tubing, 20 3/4" bolts, and 20 matching nuts.

 - Cut the Plastruct into four 10.5" (upper arms) and four 9.5" (lower arms) lengths.

-- Make eight Styrene equilateral triangles with each side measuring 1 3/4" (to scratch build them, draw the first line, then measure up 1.5" from the center and make a point.
-That's where the other two legs will meet.)
+- Make eight Styrene equilateral triangles with each side measuring 1 3/4".
+To scratch build them, draw a 1 3/4" line, then measure up 1.5" from the center of the line and make a point.
+That's where the other two sides of the triangle will meet.

 Once that's done, start painting with the black parts.

 Doing the black first ensures you won't end up with dark overspray on any of the combination black and gold parts.

 After painting the dark parts with semi-gloss black paint, mask off the appropriate sections of the soapdish and mouth and go to work with Krylon Gold.